 Benefit Description You pay Preventive care, children (cont.)
-Note: A complete list of preventive care services recommended under the U.S. Preventive Services Task Force (USPSTF) is available online at http://www.uspreventiveservicestaskforce.org/Page/Name/uspstf-a-and-b-recommendations/ HHS: https://www.healthcare.gov/preventive-care-benefits/ . http://www.cdc.gov/vaccines/schedules/index.html Maternity care Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk.
-Delivery Postnatal care After satisfying the annual deductible, 20% coinsurance of our Plan allowance per pregnancy for obstetrical prenatal, delivery and postnatal services Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 16 for other circumstances, such as extended stays for you or your baby.
-You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+Note: For a complete list of the American Academy of Pediatrics Bright Futures Guidelines go to brightfutures.aap.org/Pages/default.aspx .
+Maternity care Complete maternity (obstetrical) care, such as: After satisfying the annual deductible, 30% • Delivery coinsurance of our Plan allowance Prenatal care Nothing Screening for gestational diabetes for pregnant women Breastfeeding support, supplies and counseling for each birth Postnatal Care \$15 copayment per visit to your primary care physician \$50 copayment per visit to a specialist Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 16 for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
 We will extend your inpatient stay if medically necessary.
 We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury. • Hospitalization services are covered underSection 5(c) and Surgical benefits Section 5(b).
-Not covered: All charges • Routine care and services for pregnancy outside the Plan's service area.
-Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the service.
+We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
+Hospitalization services are covered under Section 5(c) and Surgical benefits Section 5(b).
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
+Not covered: All charges Routine care and services for pregnancy outside the Plan's service area. • Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service.